Royal Palm Visitor Center

 When the Everglades’ water table starts to drop during the dry season, the canal beside the Anhinga Trail and the deep holes scattered in the grassy plain become holding ponds for fish.

 In turn, the canal and ponds draw water birds and alligators: prime conditions for wildlife viewing and photography.
 When wildlife gathers along the Anhinga Trail in the dry season, there is no better place to be.
+The boardwalk is wheelchair accessible, but no bicycles are allowed.

 Due to its convenient location, Royal Palm Visitor Center and the Anhinga Trail are perhaps the most-visited site for wildlife viewing in Everglades National Park.
 Animals, fortunately, are so accustomed to people they tolerate—and generally ignore—our presence because Royal Palm is next to Taylor Slough, one of the two major rivers carrying fresh water through the park.